creare-com/podpac/doc/source/user/settings.md

 Podpac settings are persistently stored in a `settings.json` file created at runtime.
 By default, podpac will create a settings json file in the users home directory (`~/.podpac/settings.json`) when first run.
+This file can be overridden by creating a custom `settings.json` in the current working directory or the podpac root directory.

 ## Default Settings